 - The Burns and Allen Show: A two-part episode in the last season, has Gracie Allen become a genius after being hypnotized into believing she's the smartest woman in the world.

 - This out-of-character behaviour was a great tribute to Gracie Allen's skills as an actress, and perhaps was timely given it was very much near end of her career.
 Gracie Allen retired a mere six months later, having played her lovable scatterbrained character opposite her husband George Burns, since the days of Vaudeville.

 - In an episode of Brazilian series Sai De Baixo, The Ditz accidentally becomes intelligent while trying to fix a broken electrical lamp.
 Despite the fact she was demanding everyone in her family to call her "Doutora (Doctor) Eugênia", they were actually liking her new self.
 Then, in another attempt to fix the lamp, she accidentally reverted back to normal.
 In the epilogue, her husband tried to repeat the process but made himself dumb.

 - DuckTales: Bubba's Big Brainstorm has Gyro provide Bubba the Caveduck with a thinking cap, making him an insufferable genius for the span of one episode.

-- In an episode of Jimmy Neutron: Boy Genius, the titular character performs an experiment on Sheen to make him a genius.
+- In an episode of The Adventures of Jimmy Neutron: Boy Genius, the titular character performs an experiment on Sheen to make him a genius.
 It's successful, but soon it becomes Gone Horribly Right, as Sheen's intelligence just keeps increasing.
 Eventually his brain becomes so powerful he masters telekinesis.
 Jimmy has to try to find a way to zap the intelligence back out of him before he takes over the world.

 - Inverted in another episode where he makes himself stupid.
 He just wanted to make himself of average intelligence for the same reason stupid people who play with the trope want to get back to normal but the machine wasn't properly regulated.